yrougy/BotArissDiscord/README.md

     - On the left menu choose **Bot**
     - Click on **Reset Token** and Copy and save your Token.
 It won't show again
     - In the **Privileged Gateway Intents** part of the page, check the **Message Content Intent** switch so the bot is allowed to send messages.
+1. The URL of the ICS calendar ( I got mine from https://www.amsat-on.be/ )

 ### Configuration of the script